sseshachala/hpe-dev-portal/content/blog/hpe-greenlake-for-private-cloud-enterprise-mastering-cloud-migration-with-the-6rs-approach.md

 **Industry need and challenges in cloud migration**

 As organizations strive to stay competitive, the shift towards cloud adoption becomes imperative.
 The need for scalable infrastructure, cost optimization, and enhanced operational efficiency drives this transformation.
 However, the migration journey is not without its obstacles.
-Developers and IT teams often grapple with:
+Developers and IT teams often grapple with:C

-* **C**omplex legacy systems: Modernizing outdated and intricate legacy systems without disrupting business operations.
+* Complex legacy systems: Modernizing outdated and intricate legacy systems without disrupting business operations.
 * Data security concerns: Ensuring robust security measures to protect sensitive data during and after migration.
 * Operational continuity: Maintaining uninterrupted service delivery throughout the migration process.